-Katie is an anthropologist with expertise on gender and sexuality, intergenerationality, climate change, sexual and reproductive health, and human rights in urban Africa.
-Her work creatively combines ethnographic and applied arts-based methodologies as tools for research, knowledge exchange and transformation in Uganda, India and Malawi.
-Her wider ethnographic work focuses upon violence, humanitarianism and human rights among refugees from the Democratic Repulic of Congo in Uganda, exploring the practices of forcibly displaced Congolese human rights defenders and the complex persecution and marginalisation of refugees on the basis of their sexual orienation and gender identity and expression.
+Katie is an anthropologist with expertise on climate change, gender and sexuality, intergenerationality, sexual and reproductive health, and human rights in urban Africa.
+Her work creatively combines ethnographic and applied arts-based methodologies as tools for research, knowledge exchange and transformation in Uganda, Myanmar, India and Malawi.

 Katie studied Social Anthropology (MA Hons) at the University of Edinburgh, before completing an MA in the Anthropology of Conflict, Violence and Conciliation (2008) and MSc in Cross-Cultural and Comparative Research Methods (2010) at the University of Sussex.
 Upon achieving an ESRC award Katie conducted two years’ ethnographic fieldwork in Uganda (2011-2012) for her PhD in Social Anthropology at the University of Sussex.
 Her thesis, entitled ‘Another War: Stories of Violence, Humanitarianism and Human Rights amongst Congolese Refugees in Uganda’ was passed in November 2014.
-She has been employed as a Research Fellow in the School of Geography since September 2014.
+She has been working in the School of Geography at the University of Leeds since September 2014.

 From 2014-16 she worked on the Uganda strand of an interdisciplinary AHRC-funded project entitled ‘INTERSECTION: Intergenerational Justice, Consumption and Sustainability in Cross-National Perspective’ in collaboration with the University of Sheffield.
 INTERSECTION also conducted comparative research in China and the UK, as part of the AHRC’s Care for the Future Programme.
-She conducted ten months' fieldwork in Uganda in 2015 (January-November) and six weeks in 2016 (March-April) drawing on a range of qualitative, narrative and arts-based methods including community theatre and PhotoVoice to explore intergenerational ‘stories’ and dialogues.
+She conducted ten months' fieldwork in Uganda in 2015 (January-November) and six weeks in 2016 (March-April) drawing on a range of qualitative, narrative and arts-based methods including community theatre and PhotoVoice to explore intergenerational relations, climate change and sustainability.

 - McQuaid, K., R.M.
 Vanderbeck, G. Valentine, K. Diprose and C. Liu (2018) 'An elephant cannot fail to carry its own ivory': Transgenerational ambivalence, infrastructure, and sibling support practices in urban Uganda.
 Emotion, Space and Society.